 - Mix all-purpose detergent in water along with fungal spores to make the suspension.

-- Mix the suspension in the water stored for irrigation or add it in the water inlets.
+- Mix the suspension in the water stored for irrigation or add it to the water inlets.

 - Bring the water level up to 6cm.

-- Allow it to evaporate and try to maintain the normal water level up to 2cm
+- Allow it to evaporate and try to maintain the normal water level of up to 2cm

 Human health: